 Within the confines of The Villages, there are six freestanding facilities of approximately 20,000 square feet supporting the delivery of medical care characterized above.
-The first site located at the Colony shopping area, opened in December 2012, followed soon thereafter by new care centers at Mulberry, Pinellas, Spanish Springs, Creekside and Brownwood, as well as the renovation of the Belleview location, the only The Villages Health site not located in The Villages.
+The first site located at the Colony shopping area, opened in December 2012, followed soon thereafter by new care centers at Mulberry, Pinellas, Spanish Springs, Creekside, Brownwood and Lake Deaton.
 It is also likely that care actually rendered in the patient's home (as appropriate) will become a significant aspect of overall care delivery as well.